 Many students have studied marketing in the past, maybe as part of a degree or they simply have practical experience but could do with a small refresher before starting their studies again.
 Most centres offer this – some make more of a big deal of it than others – but most offer it, so do check!

 7. Can I get two qualifications if I study that extra module?

 Regardless of the study centre you choose, you will be able to gain a second CIM qualification at Certificate and Diploma levels by sitting one more module.
 Some centres charge for this or may offer you a discounted rate.
 It’s definitely worth asking.

 The above list of questions is by no means exhaustive, but it should help you decide what type of learning environment is going to be right for you and make your CIM studies as happy as possible.

 Make sure you meet the team – that is often a key indicator of both the culture of the study centre and the type of student you will be working with.
 Being in the right environment with the right support from the team and your fellow students can make all the difference!

 Come and meet us at London Marketing Set – we’d be happy to give you individual advice….Just give us a call or come to one of our virtual open evenings.
-Enrolments have just opened for our January 2021 CIM Foundation, Certificate and Diploma courses.
+Enrolments are open for our October 2023 CIM Foundation, Certificate and Diploma courses.